Pradhan2017/react-todo-app/README.md

 # How to run this project

-Go to the path of  react-todo-app folder and type npm start/npm run build
+Go to the path of  react-todo-app folder and type npm install babel-loader for run it in local server type npm start/npm run build